 4Zip Line Through The Jungle

-Being afraid of heights, my first time zip-lining in Chiang Mai was possibly the most memorable experience I have from Thailand.
+Being afraid of heights – as you can judge by my terrified face on the photo above – my first time zip-lining in Chiang Mai was the most memorable Thai experience.

 Contrarily to many other places where all you get is a go in a single zip line, in Chiang Mai you can try a complete course of zip lining and Indiana-Joning through the jungle.